okteto-community/movies-with-divert/README.md

 - Okteto CLI installed (`brew install okteto` or download from [okteto.com](https://okteto.com))
 - kubectl configured
 - Access to an Okteto cluster
+- Modheader (or a similar extension that enables host header customization) on your browser

 ### Setup Steps